 Xbox Series X storage: how much do you get?

 The Xbox Series X comes with a 1TB NVMe SSD, while the Xbox Series S is equipped with a 512GB NVMe SSD.
-The Xbox Series X is reported to have 802GB of usable storage, which means 198GB is reserved for system files and the Xbox operating system.
+The Xbox Series X has 802GB, which means 198GB is reserved for system files and the Xbox operating system.

-We’ve yet to discover how much usable memory is available on the Xbox Series S, meanwhile, only has 364GB of useable storage.
+The Xbox Series S, meanwhile, only has 364GB of useable storage.
 Games will take up 30% less room than their Xbox Series X counterparts as file sizes are reduced due to developers not targeting a 4K resolution, but you'll likely need to expand the system's memory sooner rather than later.

 How to expand Xbox Series X/S storage

 Unlike Sony, Microsoft’s solution to expanding the Xbox Series X/S’s internal memory with more super-fast NVMe storage is far more elegant.
 Microsoft has released a 1TB Storage Expansion Card at launch that slots into the back of both consoles, much like a memory card.
 Again, anything you store on the NVMe drives will benefit from the full suite of power that the Xbox Series X/S provide, including features like Quick Resume.

 Microsoft has also revealed that more storage solutions will be on the way, so consumers won’t just be at the mercy of buying the proprietary drive.
 This is good news, as proprietary drives can often be more expensive than components from third-party manufacturers.